edaniel6/OpenBattleship/README.md

 # OpenBattleship
-An open source battleship game made in Java
+An open source battleship game made in Java.

 This is a GUI implementation of Battleship that will run across most platforms that support Java, with linux compatibility emphasized.
 The GUI is Swing based and lightweight enough to run on almost any computer.

+The jar file was created with GraalVM Community Edition 17.
+Please install version 17 or higher of Java to avoid errors.

 INSTALLATION
 ============